Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 >
 > Whatever you do, wherever you go, whomever you meet,
 >
-> we are all there is.”
+> we are all there is."
 >
 > — Unknown, unimportant